 6 Specific Questions to Ask Prior to a Session

-These six questions are reproduced at the end of your manual and include the following:
+These six questions are reproduced at the end and include the following:

 1. What symptoms did my patient bring to me today?